Automatic identification system: Detailed description: Class A units

 Each AIS transceiver consists of one VHF transmitter, two VHF TDMA receivers, one VHF Digital Selective Calling (DSC) receiver, and links to shipboard display and sensor systems via standard marine electronic communications (such as NMEA 0183, also known as IEC 61162).
 Timing is vital to the proper synchronization and slot mapping (transmission scheduling) for a Class A unit.
 Therefore, every unit is required to have an internal time base, synchronized to a global navigation satellite system (e.g. GPS) receiver.
 This internal receiver may also be used for position information.
 However, position is typically provided by an external receiver such as GPS, LORAN-C or an inertial navigation system and the internal receiver is only used as a backup for position information.
 Other information broadcast by the AIS, if available, is electronically obtained from shipboard equipment through standard marine data connections.
 Heading information, position (latitude and longitude), "speed over ground", and rate of turn are normally provided by all ships equipped with AIS.
 Other information, such as destination, and ETA may also be provided.

-An AIS transceiver normally works in an autonomous and continuous mode, regardless of whether it is operating in the open seas or coastal or inland areas.
-AIS transceivers use two different frequencies, VHF maritime channels 87B (161.975 MHz) and 88B (162.025 MHz), and use 9.6 kbit/s Gaussian minimum shift keying (GMSK) modulation over 25 kHz channels using the high-level data link control (HDLC) packet protocol.
-Although only one radio channel is necessary, each station transmits and receives over two radio channels to avoid interference problems, and to allow channels to be shifted without communications loss from other ships.
-The system provides for automatic contention resolution between itself and other stations, and communications integrity is maintained even in overload situations.

-In order to ensure that the VHF transmissions of different transceivers do not occur at the same time, the signals are time multiplexed using a technology called self-organized time-division multiple access (SOTDMA).
-The design of this technology is patented, and whether this patent has been waived for use by SOLAS vessels is a matter of debate between the manufacturers of AIS systems and the patent holder, Håkan Lans.
-Moreover, the United States Patent and Trademark Office (USPTO) canceled all claims in the original patent on March 30, 2010.